5 things casual X-Men fans should know before seeing Dark Phoenix

 3. Who is romantically involved with whom?

 Mystique and Beast shared a kiss in First Class, but their budding romance was ultimately paused by potentially world-ending calamity.
 (Notably, the actors who played these characters, Jennifer Lawrence and Nicholas Hoult, were also reportedly in a relationship from 2010 to 2014, if you care about that sort of thing.)
 Although the subsequent films never explored their relationship much further, some residual feelings are implied.
-At the same, Mystique also had an emotional affair–and almost a physical one–with the metal twisting Magneto, who encourages her to embrace all the dark potential for her powers.
+At the same time, Mystique also had an emotional affair–and almost a physical one–with the metal-twisting Magneto, who encourages her to embrace all the dark potential for her powers.
 (Foster brother Charles Xavier encourages her to only do what’s necessary.)
 By Days of Future Past, Mystique and Magneto are enemies, but their shared history has resonance in their interactions throughout the series.
 Cyclops and Jean Grey begin dating in Apocalypse, after meeting as new students in the School for Gifted Youngsters.

 4. Where did we last leave everybody?

 After having a nightmare vision of a world on fire, Jean Grey used her Phoenix Force to help defeat Apocalypse, foreshadowing what is to come in the next film.
 Magneto, who more than flirted with darkness and kind of embodied it, has mellowed out.
-He and Charles Xavier have reached a detente (Magneto even helped rebuild Xavier’s previously destroyed school).
+He and Charles Xavier have reached a détente (Magneto even helped rebuild Xavier’s previously destroyed school).
 Xavier has a romantic relationship with a CIA agent who has a keen interest in mutants, which likely helps him develop a direct line into the U.S. government.
 Mystique, who has flirted with darkness in the past, has become a leader around the School for Gifted Youngsters.
 She and Beast work together to train the now assembled X-Men team of Jean, Cyclops, Storm, Quicksilver, and Nightcrawler.

 The Dark Phoenix Saga is among the most popular comic book runs of all time.
-Created in the mid-70’s, this series involves Jean Grey coming into contact with…let’s just say something, which amplifies her already prodigious powers into unwieldy outer limits that are dangerous for the world.
-The lever of her powers, and what she ends up doing with them, creates fractious strife within the X-Men team.
-The 2006 X-Men entry, The Last Stand, crammed Dark Phoenix in as a b-story, but the fan consensus was that it deserved better, more careful treatment.
+Created in the mid-’70s, this series involves Jean Grey coming into contact with . . . let’s just say something, which amplifies her already prodigious powers into unwieldy outer limits that are dangerous for the world.
+Her powers and what she ends up doing with them creates fractious strife within the X-Men team.
+The 2006 X-Men entry, The Last Stand, crammed Dark Phoenix in as a B-story, but the fan consensus was that it deserved better, more careful treatment.
 Whether those famously fickle comic superfans are satisfied by this new version, we will soon find out.